tehtea/persisted-requests/README.md

 The tests can be run by calling `npm run test`. `Karma` was used with `Jasmine` to run them in the browser, with `Jasmine-Ajax` used for capturing the requests sent using an `XMLHTTPRequest()` spy.

+Make sure to set `"declaration": false` in `tsconfig.json` before running tests.
+This is a tech debt to clean up.

 ## Demo

 The [demo app](tehtea.github.io/persisted-requests) contains example usage for this library, and also demonstrates what it does under the hood.